-Applications are now invited for the MSc in Leadership in Healthcare*
+Applications are now closed for the MSc in Leadership in Healthcare

 The MSc in Leadership in Healthcare is currently operating as a virtual programme.

 The MSc in Leadership in Healthcare is a programme for those who are looking for development and stimulation to rapidly improve their service and enhance their leadership capability.
 The programme is open to clinical and non-clinical colleagues.

 - lead teams or complex projects

 - lead services or systems of care

 - aspire to be responsible for a broader role and contribute to the wider organisation

 - would like development support to improve their leadership practices